PTSD: National Center for PTSD

 Psychotherapy, or counseling, involves meeting with a therapist.

 - Trauma-focused psychotherapy, which focuses on the memory of the traumatic event or its meaning, is the most effective treatment for PTSD.
 There are different types of CBT, such as cognitive therapy and exposure therapy.

 - One type is Cognitive Processing Therapy (CPT) where you learn skills to understand how trauma changed your thoughts and feelings.
 Changing how you think about the trauma can change how you feel.

-- Another type is Prolonged Exposure (PE) therapy where you talk about your trauma repeatedly until memories are no longer upsetting.
+- Another type is Prolonged Exposure (PE) where you talk about your trauma repeatedly until memories are no longer upsetting.
 This will help you get more control over your thoughts and feelings about the trauma.
-You also go to places that are safe, but that you have been staying away from because they are related to the trauma.
+You also go to places or do things that are safe, but that you have been staying away from because they remind you of the trauma.

 - A similar kind of therapy is called Eye Movement Desensitization and Reprocessing (EMDR), which involves focusing on sounds or hand movements while you talk about the trauma.
 This helps your brain work through the traumatic memories.

 Medications for PTSD